Faculty rule FM3 and University General Rules apply.

 Factor in the following:

-- Payment for the thesis - for the first and every subsequent year of registration (see the UCT handbook and search for POL5000W, POL5003W, POL6000W, or POL6001W for Master's or PhD respectively)
+Payment for the thesis - for the first and every subsequent year of registration (see the UCT handbook and search for POL6000W, or POL6001W for PhD)

 The department does not currently have dedicated departmental funding available.
 Any scholarships and bursaries are available solely through, and administered by, the Postgraduate Funding Office.
 For more information, on both UCT-administered and independently administered funding, contact the Postgraduate Funding Office (firstname.lastname@example.org) or see the Postgraduate Funding Office web pages.